 What do they tell us?

-Taken together, the two documents are a classified US assessment of Israel’s preparations to hit targets in Iran, based on intelligence analysed on 15-16 October by the US National Geospatial-Intelligence Agency.
-What features prominently is the mention of two Air Launched Ballistic Missile (ABLM) systems: Golden Horizon and Rocks.
+Together, the two documents present a classified US assessment of Israel’s preparations to hit targets in Iran, based on intelligence analyzed by the US National Geospatial-Intelligence Agency during 15-16 October.
+What stands out, however, is the mention of two Air Launched Ballistic Missile (ABLM) systems: Golden Horizon and Rocks.

-Rocks is a long-range missile system made by the Israeli company Rafael and designed to hit a variety of targets both above and below ground.
-Golden Horizon is thought to refer to the Blue Sparrow missile system with a range of around 2,000km (1,240 miles).
+The Rock is a long-range missile system designed to hit various ground targets both below and above ground by the Israeli company Rafael.
+Golden Horizon is believed to be the Blue Sparrow missile system, with an approximate range of around 2,000km (1,240 miles).

 U.S.